Feather Farms (west of Stuttgart)

 Kody began duck hunting when he was 11 years old.
 The following year, he went hunting with his Dad's best friend and after limiting out ten people in an hour in the flooded timber, he has been addicted ever since.
 Kody used to measure success on how many ducks shot in a day.
 Now that his kids like to hunt, his attitude toward duck hunting has taken on a different approach.
 Nowadays, Kody simply looks at how many birds they get down into the trees and if they don't kill a limit, then no big deal.
 Kody hunts around 30 days a year, over half of those with the kids.

-Join us for the first annual Arkansas Waterfowler Hall of Fame.
-The creation of this new program is a long overdue effort to preserve the contributions of those individuals who have gone above and beyond through dedicated time, resources and other work to enhance the waterfowl industry in Arkansas.
+Greenhead is proud to present the Arkansas Waterfowler Hall of Fame.
+The creation of this program is an effort to preserve the contributions of those individuals who have gone above and beyond through dedicated time, resources and other work to enhance the waterfowl industry in Arkansas.